 - Price leader: when does it work best?

 - Price leadership drawbacks

 - Price follower or sometimes it's better to look at the market

-In some cases, predatory pricing might also be an example of price leadership.
+In some cases, predatory pricing might also be an example of price leadership model.
 Here's how it works: to get awareness and increase the customer base within the shortest time possible, a new market player sets the prices almost equal or even lower than product cost.
 As a result, the other players are forced to reduce their prices too, at least for particular types of products.
-The point is that price leadership does not necessarily imply setting the best or the highest price but is rather about setting trends which requires the competitors to react.
+The point is that price leadership definition does not necessarily imply setting the best or the highest price but is rather about setting trends which requires the competitors to react.